This is a test-run of a new feature exploring how politics is covered by the mainstream U.S. news media.

 Sentiment is defined here as the average number of positive words per article each day (words like “love,” “respect,” and “admire,” for example) minus the average number of negative words per article each day (words like “hate,” “terror,” and “disgrace,” for example).

 Over the course of the past week, both CNN and Fox News used more negative words than positive words in their political news coverage.
-However, CNN exhibited slightly less negativity than Fox News.
-During the past seven days, the average political news story at CNN contained 3.33 more negative words than positive words.
-At Fox News, however, the average political news story contained 4.03 more negative words than positive words.
+However, CNN exhibited slightly more negativity than Fox News.
+During the past seven days, the average political news story at CNN contained 9.40 more negative words than positive words.
+At Fox News, however, the average political news story contained 5.23 more negative words than positive words.

 The graphic below shows the relationship between the average sentiments conveyed by CNN and Fox News.

-At the moment, there is a slight positive correlation (r = 0.25) between sentiments.
+At the moment, there is a only a slight positive correlation (r = 0.26) between sentiments.
 This means, for example, that on days when political coverage at Fox News tended to be fairly negative (when the average news story included either many negative words or few positive words), political coverage over at CNN also tended to fairly negative.

-However, this positive relationship is driven mostly by news coverage of the U.S. missile strike against Syria, which occurred on April 6, 2017.
-The following day on April 7, the average political news story at CNN contained 16.16 more negative words than positive words, whereas over at Fox News the average political news story contained 10.6 more negative words than positive words.
+However, this positive relationship appears to be driven, in large part, by just a few isolated and extreme events, such as the U.S. missile strike against Syria, which occurred on April 6, 2017.
+The following day on April 7, the average political news story at CNN contained 16.16 more negative words than positive words, and over at Fox News the average political news story contained 10.6 more negative words than positive words.

 Most Positive Stories: